-• What do the trapezius and deltoid have in common regarding their attachments on the scapula? (the trap's insertion is the

-• Can you name another muscle that also adducts and elevates the scapula? (rhomboids)
+- What do the trapezius and deltoid have in common regarding their attachments on the scapula? (the trap's insertion is the same as the deltoid's origin) - Can you name another muscle that also adducts and elevates the scapula? (rhomboids)

-• Like the deltoid, the trapezius comes quickly into the hands.
+Like the deltoid, the trapezius comes quickly into the hands.
 But that's only the upper/middle fibers that span the top of the neck.
 Students become less confident with the upper and lower portions.
-Reassure them that this muscle is 100% superficial and literally right below their fingers.
+Reassure them that this muscle is 100 percent superficial and literally right below their fingers.